victorjourne/aws-lambda-cv/README.md

 # aws-lambda-cv
 Toy example to illustrate how aws-lambda may be used in computer vision applications.
-This serveless API returns the size of an image.
+This serveless API returns the bytes size of an image and its shape.
+The images are sent inside a form.

 The API deployment with sam-cli is included in this repository.

 ## Installation
 1. To run the example, AWS account is needed.
 2. Clone the repo.
-3. Create python virtaul environment:
+3. Create python virtual environment:
 - `make venv`

 4. Sam cli has just been installed.
 Test it: